The following notes were left the past couple

 ......Patty and Jeff, Wellfleet, MA

-John age 4 1/2 and Abigail, age 22 months.
-Right away the pond and the
+kids, John age 4 1/2 and Abigail, age 22 months.
+Right away the pond

-on the road, up to Ilse's and back.
-John got to camp out in the yard with
+rides on the road, up to Ilse's and back.
+John got to camp out in

-his dad a couple of nights and we enjoyed lots of good cookouts on the
+the yard with his dad a couple of nights and we enjoyed lots of good

-Santa's land in Putney. it has seen much better days.
-Thank you to the
+skip Santa's land in Putney. it has seen much better days.
+Thank

 July 8th: